bluesover/transio/README.md

 All data is stored locally using the Spark KV store:
 - XML and XSLT input persist across sessions
 - Version history is saved automatically
-- Editor theme and XSLT version preferences are remembered
+- Editor theme, app theme, and XSLT version preferences are remembered
 - Activity log maintains operation history

 ## License